puppetlabs/puppet-docs/source/puppet/5.0/upgrade_major_server.markdown

 If you're upgrading an existing Puppet master, find the server's [`ssldir`](./dirs_ssldir.html) and copy it to the new location at `/etc/puppetlabs/puppet/ssl`.

 If you're configuring an exact replacement for an older Puppet master---you're keeping the same names, certificates, and DNS configuration---copy the `ssldir` from the old server to `/etc/puppetlabs/puppet/ssl` on the new one.
-We recommend using `rsync -a` for this, as SSL is picky about file permissions and `rsync`'s "archive" mode preserves the source's permissions at the destination.
+We recommend using `rsync -a` for this, as SSL is picky about file permissions and the `rsync` "archive" mode preserves the source's permissions at the destination.

 If this is a new Puppet master but _isn't_ serving as a certificate authority, use `puppet agent` to request a new certificate.
 (You should have already upgraded the CA server.)

-1. Run the following command: `puppet agent --test --certname=<NAME> --dns_alt_names=<NAME>,<NAME>,<NAME> --server=<UPGRADED CA SERVER>`
+1. Run `puppet agent --test --certname=<NAME> --dns_alt_names=<NAME>,<NAME>,<NAME> --server=<UPGRADED CA SERVER>` to request the certificate.

-2. Sign the certificate on the CA, then run the above `puppet agent` command again from the new Puppet master to fetch the signed certificate.
+2. Sign the certificate on the CA, then run the `puppet agent` command in Step 1 again from the new Puppet master to fetch the signed certificate.
 Remember to [disable the internal Puppet CA service]({{puppetserver}}/external_ca_configuration.html#disabling-the-internal-puppet-ca-service) in `bootstrap.cfg`.

 ### Move code